kukuhtw/ppv_stream_rust/README.md

 5. The backend returns the `/hls/:session/master.m3u8` playlist URL.
 6. Playlists and segments are streamed with `Cache-Control: no-store` and validated path and file names.

+### 7. Fiat Payment with Provider Plugins

+1. A buyer selects a fiat provider (Stripe, PayPal, Midtrans, or Xendit) and starts a checkout via `POST /api/pay/:provider/start`.
+2. The backend pre-inserts a `fiat_invoices` row with status `pending` and returns the payment URL (checkout page or invoice URL).
+3. The buyer completes payment on the provider's hosted page.
+4. The provider sends a webhook to `POST /api/pay/:provider/webhook` with payment notification.
+5. The backend verifies the webhook signature (HMAC for Stripe, signature-verify API for PayPal, SHA-512 for Midtrans, callback token for Xendit).
+6. On verified payment, the backend updates `fiat_invoices` to `paid`, inserts a `purchases` row, and inserts an `allowlist` row granting permanent access.
+7. For Xendit, the backend automatically calls the Xendit Disbursements API to transfer 90% of the payment to the creator's bank account.

-### 7. Administrator Monitoring
+### 8. Administrator Monitoring

 1. An administrator logs in with an account whose `is_admin` flag is enabled.
-2. The `GET /admin/data` endpoint validates both the session and administrator role.
-3. The dashboard displays records and aggregate counts for users, sessions, videos, allowlists, purchases, and password resets.
+2. The `GET /admin/data` endpoint shows raw records for users, sessions, videos, allowlists, purchases, and password resets.
+3. The `GET /admin/payments` endpoint shows fiat invoice monitoring with filter by provider and status.
+4. The admin can trigger disburse for paid invoices via `POST /admin/payments/:uid/disburse`.
+5. SMTP settings for email notifications are managed via `GET/POST /admin/smtp`.
+6. Admin can change their own password via `POST /admin/change_password`.
-4. The `/setup_admin` endpoint can create or promote the initial administrator when a bootstrap token is configured.
+7. The `/setup_admin` endpoint can create or promote the initial administrator when a bootstrap token is configured.

 ---